openshift/hive/docs/architecture.md

 ## Components

  1. **Hive Operator**: First Hive pod to run, acts as a deployer.
 Manages the Kubernetes Deployments for other components to ensure they are properly configured and running.
 Also handles migrations and cleanup and anything else that might require programatic logic in a long term Hive deployment.
-Reconciles on a HiveConfig CRD which provides some configuration options for Hive itself.
+Reconciles on a HiveConfig CR which provides some configuration options for Hive itself.
- 1. **Hive Admission**: Small stateless HTTP server used for CRD webhook validation.
-Its only responsibility is to approve or deny creation or updates to our core CRDs.
+ 1. **Hive Admission**: Small stateless HTTP server used for CR webhook validation.
+Its only responsibility is to approve or deny creation or updates to our core CRs.
- 1. **Hive Controllers**: Core Hive controllers which reconcile all CRDs.
+ 1. **Hive Controllers**: Core Hive controllers which reconcile all CRs.

 ## How Hive Works